 As an elective surgery, plastic surgery doesn’t often get the objective coverage it should.
 Proponents crow about the positive effects while critics argue the opposite.
 Rarely does either group actually quote anything that is indisputable about plastic surgery.
-Well, we do in this article.

 Historically, plastic surgery was a relatively uncommon procedure.
 As this overview reveals, media exposure and lower prices mean that is simply no longer the case.